Updated December 2014

-- Russell County is part of the Northwest Medical Education Network with Michael Machen, MD, a resident of Quinter, serving as the Medical Education Director.
+- Russell County is part of the Northcentral Medical Education Network with Scott Owings, MD, a resident of Salina, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

 - 13 KU Medical Center graduates live and/or practice in Russell County.

 - 1 Russell County physician received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

 - 6 shifts were covered by a temporary physician, which allowed a Russell County physician necessary time off in Fiscal Year 2014.
 This coverage were made via KU Medical Center's Kansas Locum Tenens and Kansas Medical Resource programs.